zillow/zkafka/README.md

 ---
 **NOTE**

-confluent-kafka-go is a CGO module, and therefore so is zstreams.
-When building zstreams, make sure to set CGO_ENABLED=1.
+confluent-kafka-go is a CGO module, and therefore so is zkafka.
+When building zkafka, make sure to set CGO_ENABLED=1.
 ---